genesis-release-r-ccs/genesis_website/_tutorials/genesis_tutorial_12.3_2022.md

 the functions of hydrogen mass repartitioning (HMR) and group temperature/pressure (group T/P) to use the 3.5 fs time step in the next equilibration step.
 Please note that this option is only available in GENESIS v2.0 and later.
-The following is the important options in the control file (`step2.4.inp`).
+Please see following the important options in the control file `step2.4.inp`.

 ```toml
 [DYNAMICS]